-This Woman Staked Encouraging Signs in Yards Around Her Community — and Started a Global Movement
+This Woman Staked Positive Signs in Yards Around Her Community — and Started a Global Movement

 All over the world, mysterious signs have been popping up.
 They say messages like: “Don’t give up.”
 “You are worthy of love.”
 “Your mistakes don’t define you.”